Moselle Romance

-Moselle Romance (Moselromanisch; Roman de la Moselle) is an extinct Gallo-Romance (most probably Langue d'oïl) dialect that developed after the fall of the Roman Empire along the Moselle river in modern-day Germany, near the border with France.
+Moselle Romance (Moselromanisch; Roman de la Moselle) is an extinct Gallo-Romance (most probably Langue d'oïl) dialect that developed after the Fall of the Western Roman Empire along the Moselle river in modern-day Germany, near the border with France.
 It was part of a wider group of Romance relic areas within the German-speaking territory.
-Despite heavy Germanic influence, it persisted in isolated pockets until the 11th century.
+Despite heavy Germanic influence, it persisted in isolated pockets until at least the 11th century.

 Historical background

 After Julius Caesar conquered Gaul in 50 BC, a Gallo-Roman culture gradually developed in what is today France, southern Belgium, Luxembourg, and the region between Trier and Koblenz.
 By contrast, the adjacent province of Germania Inferior and part of Germania Superior retained a Germanic character throughout the Imperial period.

 Emergence

-The Angles and Saxons, en route to England from their ancestral lands in the western Netherlands and Germany, carved a path through Holland, Flanders, and Brabant and sent the local Franks fleeing southeast along the Ourthe and Sauer rivers to the region around Metz and the Upper Moselle.
-This drove a sixty-kilometer wedge between the Gallo-Romans in the Trier-Koblenz area and their linguistic brethren in the rest of Gaul.

-Judging by the archeological evidence, these newly arrived Franks practiced farming and animal husbandry about Bitburg, Gutland, the Middle and Upper Saar, and the Moselle Valley – strongly preferring these last two over the others.

 According to linguist Alberto Varvaro the linguistic frontier between German and Latin populations around the 13th century was similar to the present language frontier, but only a few years before there still was a "remaining area of neolatin speakers" in the valleys of the Mosella river (near old Roman Treviri).

+Probably until the first 1200s some farmers around Trier spoke this Moselle Romance, according to Varvaro.